GeorgiAleksandrovv/githubCard/README.md

 # githubCard

-Creating mine GitHub profile card
+Creating GitHub profile card via react

+### Enter your Github profile in the search bar